psychemedia/storytelling-notes/tom_tit_tot.md

 "But I can," says she, "Qoo, yon, and bring the best of 'em."

-"Best or worst," says the gal, I've at« 'em all, and you can't ha' one till that's come agin."
+"Best or worst," says the gal, I've ate 'em all, and you can't ha' one till that's come agin."

 Well, the woman she were wholly bate, and she took her spinnin* to the door to spin, and as she span she sang;

-"Mj dattcr ha' ate Ats, Ats plei to-day.
+"Mj datter ha' ate Ats, Ats plei to-day.
 Uj dailar ba* ate five^ five piss to-day."

 The king he wore a' comin' down the street, an* he hard her sing, but wliat she sang he couldn't hare, so he stopped and said: What were that you was a singun of, uiaw'r?"